 Applicants must complete an application for admission by applying at www.brenau.edu/apply.

-Official documents can be mailed to: Brenau University Office of Admissions 500 Washington St. SE Gainesville, GA 30501

-Documents can be emailed to: documents@brenau.edu (transcripts must come directly from the school or from the schools e_transcript provider.
+Official documents can be mailed to: Brenau University Office of Admissions 500 Washington St. SE Gainesville, GA 30501 documents@brenau.edu (transcripts must come directly from the school or from the schools e_transcript provider.